FINE: Factorizing Knowledge for Initialization of Variable-sized Diffusion Models: Methods

-Transformer-based neural networks consist of stacked blocks with identical configurations, leading to the presence of shared knowledge that remains consistent regardless of network depth or width.
-This type of knowledge is termed size-agnostic knowledge.
+\paragraph{Size-agnostic Knowledge} Transformer architectures are composed of stacked blocks with identical configurations, enabling the emergence of knowledge that is invariant to network depth—referred to as size-agnostic knowledge.
 Recent studies have progressively uncovered these patterns.
-For example, mimetic initialization~\citep{trockman2023mimetic} identifies strong positive or negative diagonal patterns in the products of $W_q W_k^\top$ and $W_v W_{proj}$ within each block of pre-trained Vision Transformers (ViTs).
-Similarly, TLEG~\citep{xia2024transformer} reveals linear relationships between block parameters through PCA in pre-trained ViTs, while methods like ShareInit~\citep{lan2019albert} and MiniViT~\citep{zhang2022minivit} demonstrate that reusing specific blocks can significantly reduce computational costs (FLOPs) without sacrificing performance.
-WAVE~\citep{feng2024wave} introduces weight templates which are capable of initializing all blocks uniformly.
+Mimetic initialization~\cite{trockman2023mimetic} identifies diagonal patterns in $W_q W_k^\top$ and $W_v W_{proj}$ within each block of pre-trained ViTs.
+TLEG~\cite{xia2024transformer} further reveals linear correlations among block parameters, while ShareInit~\cite{lan2019albert} and MiniViT~\cite{zhang2022minivit} demonstrate that reusing specific blocks can retain performance with reduced model capacity.
+However, these findings are primarily focused on ViTs.
+FINE expands this exploration to DiTs, where size-agnostic knowledge is represented as shared singular vectors across layers within weight matrices.

-Despite these advancements, most findings are limited to ViTs.
-FINE seeks to expand this exploration to Diffusion Transformers (DiTs) by identifying size-agnostic knowledge through knowledge factorization, advancing the study of such shared knowledge in diffusion models.